-DT Textiles is all about designing and making high quality, imaginative and functional Fashion and Textile products.
+DT Textiles is all about designing and making high quality, imaginative and functional Fashion and Textile products for a client.
 You will learn about all the best designing techniques including factors you will need to consider as a 21st century designer.
-You will learn all the skills you need to decorate and make a range of different textile and fashion products and how these products could affect our society and our environment.
+You will learn all the skills you need to embellish and make a range of different textile and fashion products and how these products could affect our society and our environment.